dgpv/bsst/README.md

         non-seqwit size for transaction and min size of output.
         Might adjust default value later.

-  --op-plugins=''
+  --plugins=''

-        Set of opcode handling plugins to load (paths to python files with names ending in '_op_plugin.py')
+        Set of plugins to load (paths to python files with names ending in '_bsst_plugin.py')